MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ## <a name="end"></a>  basic_string_view::end

-Returns an iterator that addresses the location succeeding the last element in a string_view.
+Returns an iterator that addresses the location succeeding the last element.

 ```cpp
 constexpr const_iterator end() const noexcept;